Idaho's Vehicular Manslaughter Laws and Penalties

 A vehicular manslaughter conviction requires proof that the driver's operation of the vehicle was a "significant cause" of the other person's death.

-Negligence and gross negligence.
 The difference between "negligence" and "gross negligence" is a matter of degree.
 A person acts with negligence by failing to exercise the degree of care that a prudent person would under like circumstances.
 With gross negligence, the defendant not only fails to exercise reasonable care, but does so to a degree that's substantially greater than would constitute ordinary negligence.

-Under the influence.
 For purposes of the vehicular manslaughter statute, "under the influence" means the person had a blood alcohol concentration (BAC) of .08% or more or was impaired by drugs or alcohol to an extent so as to influence or affect the person's driving abilities.

-Vehicular Manslaughter Penalties
+Idaho's Vehicular Manslaughter Penalties

 If a vehicular manslaughter offense leads to the death of the parent of a child, the sentencing judge can order the offender to pay child support until the child reaches age 18.
 And all vehicular manslaughter offenders face license revocation, either by the court or the Idaho Transportation Department.

-Talk to a Criminal Defense Attorney
+Talk to an Idaho Criminal Defense Attorney

 Vehicular manslaughter is a serious criminal charge that can result in a long prison sentence.
 If you've been arrested for vehicular manslaughter—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best plan of action.